logo

 Dear Baked or Bored,

-Lastly, it’s also worth mentioning that reducing any degree of psychological or physical dependence on substances takes time and can be achieved through measured reductions in use of, in your case, alcohol and marijuana.
-In addition to filling your time with other activities and interests, you might consider speaking with a mental health professional or health care provider.
-They can help you define specific goals regarding your use, including how much you’d like to cut back and at what pace, which may make for a smoother ride.
+It’s also worth mentioning that reducing any degree of psychological or physical dependence on substances can take time and is often achieved through measured reductions in the use of the substance; in your case, alcohol and marijuana.
+In addition to filling your time with other activities and interests, you might consider finding support groups or community-based organizations that can assist you in your journey to reduce substance use.

 Best of luck on the road to personal change!